-9: EG IN (Egress Input)
+5: EG IN -- (Egress Input)

 A Normally Open (N.O.) input terminal referring to (-) ground.
-With the help of connecting a normally open button to activate Output 1 for door opening like using Codes/Cards.
+With the help of a normally open button to activate Output 1 for door open in the same manner of using the User PINs or Cards on keypad.
+It follows the Function Mode jumper setting of Start/Stop or Momentary in Stand Alone mode.

-Egress button is usually put inside the house near the door.
+Egress button is usually put inside the house near the door for exit convenience.
 More than one egress buttons can be connected in parallel to this terminal.
 Leave this terminal open if not used.